phoenixframework/phoenix_live_view/guides/server/security-model.md

       {:ok, socket}
     end

-Beginning with v0.17, LiveView includes the `on_mount` (`Phoenix.LiveView.on_mount/1`) hook,
-which allows you to encapsulate this logic and execute it on every mount, as you would with plug:
+The `on_mount` hook allows you to encapsulate this logic and execute it on every mount:

     defmodule MyAppWeb.UserLiveAuth do
       import Phoenix.Component